-Dr Anna Tilba is a Professor in Strategy and Governance at Durham University Business School.
+Dr. Tilba is a Professor in Strategy and Governance at Durham University Business School.
 She is internationally known for her research into the governance and accountability of UK financial service providers and institutional investor compliance with the codes of best practice.

-Dr Tilba has extensive experience of working and advising UK policymakers and regulators such as the UK Financial Conduct Authority, the Competitions and Markets Authority, the UK Law Commission and the Financial Reporting Council.

-She is co-leading a Diversity and Inclusion sub-group on Data and Research within the UK Pensions Regulator.
-She is also an Independent Reviewer of Best Practice Principles for Providers of Shareholder Voting Research & Analysis.
+She has extensive experience advising UK policymakers and regulators such as the UK Financial Conduct Authority, the Competitions and Markets Authority, the UK Law Commission and the Financial Reporting Council.
+She co-leads a diversity and inclusion sub-group on aata and research within the UK Pensions Regulator.
 Dr Tilba is a member of the Advisory Board for the Pension Investment Academy and she is also a Policy Fellow at Cambridge University Centre for Science and Policy.